martinvelez/CDE-Node/README.md

 # Kodethon Production

+The [Kodethon](https://kodethon.com) cluster consists of a master server and multiple slave servers.
-This repository holds configuration files and scripts used in preparing and adding a Kodethon slave server.
+This repository holds configuration files and scripts used in preparing and adding a Kodethon slave server to the cluster.

-## Getting Started

-The Kodethon cluster consists of a master server and multiple slave servers.
-Before a slave server can be added to the Kodethon cluster, it must be prepared.
+## Preparing a Slave Server

 These instructions will help you prepare a slave server.

-### Prerequisites

-### Installing

-TODO: Transfer instructions from https://bitbucket.org/martinvelez/online_ide_backend.

-TODO: Script instructions.

-## Add a Slave Server to Kodethon Cluster

 TODO: Transfer instructions from https://bitbucket.org/martinvelez/online_ide_backend.